If you’re thinking of purchasing an expensive property and you have a large down payment, then a jumbo loan may be right for you.

 Pros and cons of a jumbo loan

 - Access to significant funds.
-A major benefit of a jumbo loan is that you can access a substantial amount of funds that exceed conforming limits.
+A major benefit of a jumbo loan is that you can access a substantial amount of funds that exceed the limits of a conforming loan.
 This means you can more easily purchase a luxury or highly valued property.

 - Convenience.
 With a jumbo mortgage, you don’t have to take out two or more loans.
 Instead, you can just manage the one mortgage.

 - Higher interest rate.
-Due to the higher degree of risk to the lender, banks will normally charge an interest rate that is 0.5-1.5% higher than a traditional loan.
+Due to the higher degree of risk to the lender, banks will normally charge an interest rate that is 0.5% to 1.5% higher than a traditional loan.

 - Market risk.
-If your property falls in value, you will lose equity in your home, which could be problematic as jumbo loans typically come with higher interest rates.
+If your property falls in value, you’ll lose equity in your home, which could be problematic as jumbo loans typically come with higher interest rates.

 - Difficult to refinance.
 Jumbo loans can be difficult to refinance during the loan term.
 This means that if you have a fixed interest rate you may find it difficult to refinance with another lender to take advantage of a lower rate.

-What’s the difference between a jumbo loan and a conventional loan?
+What’s the difference between a jumbo and a conventional loan?

-The main difference between a jumbo mortgage and a conventional mortgage is that there is a much larger market for conventional mortgages compared to jumbo loans.
-Consequently, jumbo loans represent a higher risk to the lender and are therefore associated with higher interest rates and costs due to the lower level of competition in the market in relation to standard mortgages.
+The main difference between a jumbo mortgage and a conventional mortgage is that there’s a much larger market for conventional mortgages compared to jumbo loans.
+Consequently, jumbo loans represent a higher risk to the lender, therefore come with higher interest rates and costs.

 Is a jumbo mortgage risky?